5/2/2024

 Conference Call Coordinator

-Anthony Padanari
+Anthony Pedonari

 Good morning.
 Good morning.
-I'm wondering if you could talk a little bit more about how costs have kind of been trending among your major cost categories, you know, if you can touch on maybe some of the non-energy categories and then also just with higher diesel, you know, how that's impacted, you know, conversations around price increases or just how you think about the full year from that context.
+I'm wondering if you could talk a little bit more about how costs have kind of been trending among your major cost categories, you know, if you can touch on maybe some of the non-energy categories, and then also just with higher diesel, you know, how that's impacted, you know, conversations around price increases or just how you think about the full year from that context?

 Tom Hill

-Chairman and CEO
+Chairman and Chief Executive Officer

-Mary Andrews Carlisle
+Mary Andrews Carlyle

 Senior Vice President and Chief Financial Officer

-Anthony Padanari
+Anthony Pedonari

 Got it.
 Got it.
 That's very helpful.
 I'll turn it over.